r0b0tt/100-days-of-code/log.md

 **Thoughts**
 I've not done android in a while and I've become a little rusty.
 I hope to get back on track.

+### Day 10: February 19, 2018

+**Today's Progress**
+1. Implemented the tariffs class on my android project and the calculation of rates for one service(Eazzy Banking).
+2. Solved a bug on the smart home web app that was making the navbar position to vary and even dissappear.

+**Thoughts**
+I had so much fun coding android today.
+I also replaced some if statements with switch since the values were definite.